iyotee/pq-fsr/README.md

 # pq-fsr

 Reference implementation of the **Post-Quantum Forward-Secret Ratchet (PQ-FSR)** protocol.
-The goal of this repository is to provide a compact, dependency-light codebase that researchers can audit, benchmark, and extend without pulling the full CSF-Crypto stack.
+The goal of this repository is to provide a compact, dependency-light codebase that researchers can audit, benchmark, and extend.

 > **Status**: Proof-of-concept.
 Cryptanalysis and production reviews are strongly encouraged before any deployment.

 ## Features

+- **"Chronos-Entropy" Architecture**: An adaptive, organic ratchet strategy that dynamically switches between high-security Quantum Pulses (KEM) and high-performance Fluid Flow (Hash Ratchet) based on network conditions and entropy decay.
-- Native forward secrecy and post-compromise security in a single primitive
+- **Native forward secrecy and post-compromise security** in a single primitive.
-- Kyber-style KEM abstraction with a pure-Python fallback for testing
-- HKDF-like key schedule (SHA-256 based) to ease analysis and reproducibility
-- Deterministic test harness with out-of-order delivery and state snapshot checks
-- Zero external dependencies at runtime (only the standard library)
+- **High-Performance Rust Core**: All cryptographic operations are implemented in Rust (`pqfsr_core`) for maximum performance and security.
+- **Python Bindings**: Complete PyO3 bindings provide a Python-friendly API while leveraging the Rust implementation.
+- **Kyber768 KEM**: Post-quantum key encapsulation using Kyber768.
+- **Dilithium Signatures**: Post-quantum digital signatures for handshake authentication.
+- **CBOR Serialization**: Compact binary serialization format (default), with JSON for backward compatibility.
+- **Speculative Key Generation**: Supports pre-computation of ephemeral keys to minimize latency.

 ## Repository Layout